-The disorder seems to represent a type IV hypersensitivity reaction, in which repeated exposure to antigen in genetically susceptible people leads to acute neutrophilic and mononuclear alveolitis, followed by interstitial lymphocytic infiltration and granulomatous reaction.
+The disorder seems to represent a type IV hypersensitivity reaction Overview of Allergic and Atopic Disorders Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more , in which repeated exposure to antigen in genetically susceptible people leads to acute neutrophilic and mononuclear alveolitis, followed by interstitial lymphocytic infiltration and granulomatous reaction.
 Fibrosis with bronchiolar obliteration occurs with continued exposure.

 Circulating precipitins (antibodies sensitized to antigen) seem not to have a primary etiologic role, and clinical history of allergy (such as asthma and seasonal allergies) is not a predisposing factor.
 Cigarette smoking seems to delay or prevent development, perhaps through down-regulation of the lung’s immune response to inhaled antigens.
 However, smoking may exacerbate the disease once established.

-Chronic disease occurs in people with chronic low-level antigen exposure (such as owners of birds) and manifests as onset over months to years of exertional dyspnea, productive cough, fatigue, and weight loss.
-There are few physical findings; clubbing uncommonly occurs and fever is absent.
-In advanced cases, pulmonary fibrosis causes symptoms and signs of right heart failure, respiratory failure, or both.
+Chronic disease occurs in people with long-term low-level antigen exposure (such as owners of birds) and manifests as onset over months to years of exertional dyspnea, productive cough, fatigue, and weight loss.
+There are few physical findings; clubbing uncommonly occurs, and fever is absent.
+In advanced cases, pulmonary fibrosis causes symptoms and signs of right heart failure Cor Pulmonale Cor pulmonale is right ventricular (RV) enlargement secondary to a lung disorder that causes pulmonary artery hypertension.
+Right ventricular failure follows.
+Findings include peripheral edema... read more , respiratory failure Overview of Respiratory Failure Acute respiratory failure is a life-threatening impairment of oxygenation, carbon dioxide elimination, or both.
+Respiratory failure may occur because of impaired gas exchange, decreased ventilation... read more , or both.

-Subacute disease falls between the acute and chronic forms and manifests either as cough, dyspnea, fatigue, and anorexia that develops over days to weeks or as acute superimposed on chronic symptoms.
+Subacute disease falls between the acute and chronic forms and manifests either as cough, dyspnea, fatigue, and anorexia that develops over days to weeks or as acute symptoms superimposed on chronic ones.

 Clues in the history include